 If you have any problems or questions, please contact us at email@example.com

-Set your site’s access settings to dictate what site visitors see, and whether they need to sign up for an account to use your site.
+Set your site’s access settings to dictate what site visitors see and whether they need to sign up for an account to use your site.

 You have total control over the sign-up process for new user accounts on your site.
 There are three main settings you can adjust to tailor the new user sign-up process to your preference.
 They are found in your Admin Panel → Edit Site Settings → Access → Registration Options.

-In tandem to this setting, if you choose to engage Login Required you can check off the next box down to make just the homepage visible to non-users.
+In tandem with this setting, if you choose to engage Login Required you can check off the next box down to make just the homepage visible to non-users.
 The idea here is that you can share a bit about your library but still require people to sign up for an account before accessing the rest of the site.

 When a new user is signing up for an account they’ll be prompted to fill out and submit some basic information.

 You can adjust exactly what information you request from your new user in your Admin Panel → Edit Site Settings → Registration Fields.
-Once the form is submitted, the user will either immediately be able to start using their account, or will need to wait for your approval, per your selection to setting #1 above.
+Once the form is submitted, the user will either immediately be able to start using their account or will need to wait for your approval, per your selection to setting #1 above.